aravinthraj42/seat-booking/README.md

 ---

 ## About
-**[Application Name]** is a lightweight and responsive web application built with modern web technologies to ensure seamless functionality across devices.
+**Seat Booking Application System** is a lightweight and responsive web application built with modern web technologies to ensure seamless functionality across devices.
 The application focuses on providing [insert key functionality, e.g., seat reservation, booking system, etc.].

 ### Key Highlights:
 - Clean and modern UI/UX with intuitive navigation.